Tom Blake (surfer): Later life

 Blake maintained a nomadic existence for nearly all the remainder of his long life.
 With the exception of the wartime era, he traveled back and forth from the mainland to Hawaii every year until the mid 1950s.
 While in Hawaii, he usually lived in a beach shack or aboard a boat; on the mainland he often lived out of his car.
 He typically supported himself by working as a lifeguard, an occupation he pursued into his early sixties.

 In 1925, Blake married 18-year-old Frances Cunningham, daughter of an affluent Hollywood family.
-His new in-laws attempted to arrange a job for him at a ranch in Oklahoma, but predictably that did not work out.
+His new in-laws attempted to arrange a job for him at a ranch in Oklahoma, but that did not work out.
 The marriage did not last a year, and Blake remained single ever after.

 When the Second World War broke out, Blake enlisted in the U.S. Coast Guard.
 Considerably older than the average enlisted man, he served three years, teaching swimming and ocean rescue, and serving on a munitions loading team.

 Blake admitted to feeling the advance of age as he entered his fifties.
 A crucial incident took place in 1952 at Makaha Beach on the western shore of Oahu.
 Knocked off his board, he could not recover properly and came close to passing out.
 A companion came to his aid and Blake accepted a ride back to shore, without his board, which eventually washed up on shore, badly nicked.
 Blake later commented, "For the first time in my life, I realized I was getting old...
 That was the beginning of the end."